 In the Townships, follow the wine trail or cheese trail or maybe both.
 For something unique, cycle through the treetops with VéloVolant in Sutton.
 Or head to Lake Memphremagog near Magog to see if you can spot Memphre, a legendary underwater monster that might be a cousin of Loch Ness’s own Nessie.

-PERFECT ROAD-TRIPPING SONG: “La Rue Principale” by Les Colocs
+PERFECT SONG FOR A ROAD-TRIP IN CANADA: “La Rue Principale” by Les Colocs